 5. Migration Accelerators To reduce migration timelines, organizations use accelerators such as:

-Tableau → Power BI , Cognos → Power BI , SSRS → Power BI converters Legacy warehouse → Fabric , Databricks , Snowflake Automated clinical code conversions (ICD-10, SNOMED) AI-driven frameworks that map reports, rebuild visuals, and validate metrics
+Tableau to Power BI, Cognos to Power BI, SSRS to Power BI converters Legacy warehouse → Fabric , Databricks , Snowflake Automated clinical code conversions (ICD-10, SNOMED) AI-driven frameworks that map reports, rebuild visuals, and validate metrics

-Step 1: Current State Assessment The process begins with a clear understanding of the existing BI landscape.
+Step 1: Current State Assessment It starts by having a clear picture of the current BI landscape.

-Identify all reports, dashboards, OLAP cubes, scripts, and data sources currently in use.
-Evaluate how data flows from EHR/EMR systems, PACS, LIS, RIS, billing, and claims management tools.
+List all the reports, dashboards, OLAP cubes, scripts and data sources that are being used.
+Assess the data flow of EHR/EMR systems, PACS, LIS, RIS, billing, and claims management tools.
+Determine data silos which do not support the ability to do unified analytics.
 Review compliance gaps related to HIPAA, SOC 2, HITRUST, and internal audit requirements.
 This assessment helps create a complete inventory and identifies high-risk areas.

 Step 2: Define the Future BI Strategy Next, healthcare organizations must outline their target architecture and long-term vision.